StackVista/stackstate-docs/setup/otel/collector.md

 The `service` section determines what components of the collector are enabled.
 The configuration for those components comes from the other sections (extensions, receivers, connectors, processors and exporters).
 The `extensions` section enables:
 * `health_check`, doesn't need additional configuration but adds an endpoint for Kubernetes liveness and readiness probes
-* `bearertokenauth`, this extension adds an authentication header to each request with the Rancher Observability API key.
-In its configuration, we can see it is getting the Rancher Observability API key from the environment variable `API_KEY`.
+* `bearertokenauth`, this extension adds an authentication header to each request with the SUSE Observability API key.
+In its configuration, we can see it is getting the SUSE Observability API key from the environment variable `API_KEY`.

 The `pipelines` section defines pipelines for the traces and metrics.
 The metrics pipeline defines:
 * `receivers`, to receive metrics from instrumented applications (via the OTLP protocol, `otlp`), from spans (the `spanmetrics` connector) and by scraping Prometheus endpoints (the `prometheus` receiver).
 The latter is configured by default in the collector Helm chart to scrape the collectors own metrics
 * `processors`: The `memory_limiter` helps to prevent out-of-memory errors.
 The `batch` processor helps better compress the data and reduce the number of outgoing connections required to transmit the data.
 The `resource` processor adds additional resource attributes (discussed separately)
 * `exporters`: The `debug` exporter simply logs to stdout which helps when troubleshooting.
-The `otlp/stackstate` exporter sends telemetry data to Rancher Observability using the OTLP protocol.
-It is configured to use the bearertokenauth extension for authentication to send data to the Rancher Observability OTLP endpoint.
+The `otlp/stackstate` exporter sends telemetry data to SUSE Observability using the OTLP protocol.
+It is configured to use the bearertokenauth extension for authentication to send data to the SUSE Observability OTLP endpoint.

 For traces, there are 3 pipelines that are connected:
 * `traces`: The pipeline that receives traces from SDKs (via the `otlp` receiver) and does the initial processing using the same processors as for metrics.
 It exports into a router which routes all spans to both other traces pipelines.
 This setup makes it possible to calculate span metrics for all spans while applying sampling to the traces that are exported.
 * `traces/spanmetrics`: Use the `spanmetrics` connector as an exporter to generate metrics from the spans  (`otel_span_duration` and `otel_span_calls`).
 It is configured to not report time series anymore when no spans have been observed for 5 minutes.
-Rancher Observability expects the span metrics to be prefixed with `otel_span_`, which is taken care of by the `namespace` configuration.
+SUSE Observability expects the span metrics to be prefixed with `otel_span_`, which is taken care of by the `namespace` configuration.
-* `traces/sampling`: The pipeline that exports traces to Rancher Observability using the OTLP protocol, but uses the tail sampling processor to make the trace volume that is sent to Rancher Observability predictable to keep the cost predictable as well.
+* `traces/sampling`: The pipeline that exports traces to SUSE Observability using the OTLP protocol, but uses the tail sampling processor to make the trace volume that is sent to SUSE Observability predictable to keep the cost predictable as well.
 Sampling is discussed in a [separate section](#trace-sampling).

 The `resource` processor is configured for both metrics and traces.
 It adds extra resource attributes:

 * The `k8s.cluster.name` is added by providing the cluster name in the configuration.
-Rancher Observability needs the cluster name and Open Telemetry does not have a consistent way of determining it.
-Because some SDKs, in some environments, provide a cluster name that does not match what Rancher Observability expects the cluster name is an `upsert` (overwrites any pre-existing value).
+SUSE Observability needs the cluster name and Open Telemetry does not have a consistent way of determining it.
+Because some SDKs, in some environments, provide a cluster name that does not match what SUSE Observability expects the cluster name is an `upsert` (overwrites any pre-existing value).
 * The `service.instance.id` is added based on the pod uid.
 It is recommended to always provide a service instance id, and the pod uid is an easy way to get a unique identifier if the SDKs don't provide one.

 #### Trace Sampling